 We strongly recommend that you take the Parenting After Separation course before you apply for legal aid services.

 The course is free and is available online.
-The Court of Queen’s Bench requires that you take this course before you can file a court application.
+The Court of King’s Bench requires that you take this course before you can file a court application.

 Services offered by RCAS include: